-- Dedicated advisors in both the MBA Student Services Office and the Office of International Programs to guide international students in both academic and cultural scenarios.
+- Dedicated advisors in both the MBA Student Services Office and the Office of Global Services to guide international students in both academic and cultural scenarios.

 As part of its mission to incorporate a global mindset into the classroom experience, Georgetown McDonough also attracts international business leaders to speak to students on campus.
 Recent speakers at the McDonough School of Business include: